 29. Avoid electric blower

 An electric blower is used to heat rooms in the winter season.
-It’s a high energy consumption device with 700 to 3,000 watts an hour.
+It’s a high-energy consumption device with 700 to 3,000 watts an hour.
 I recommend you don’t use this device because it climbs electric bills very fast.
 I purchased it last year and my electric bill shot up.

-30. Check meter for proper functioning
+30. Check the meter for proper functioning

 Sometimes your meter gives inaccurate readings due to malfunctioning.
 It either gives more reading than actual consumption or less than what you’ve used.
 If it’s not properly functioning then contact the electric authority to fix or replace it.

 Electric heaters usually consume 1.5 kWh which costs you 15 cents.
 This doesn’t seem too much but it adds up quickly for a whole month.
 If you want to purchase one then go for energy-efficient heaters.
 Also, turn them off as your room hits the required temperature you need.

 32. Review the electricity bill